darkn3rd/script-tut/supporing_docs/language_popularity.md

 ## Notes

-Recently (June 2014), JavaScript has the job demand amongst the scripting languages.
+Recently (June 2014), JavaScript has the highest demand amongst the scripting languages.
 After JavaScript, Python has surpassed both Perl and PHP in job demands.
-This differs from popularity indexes, such asTIOBE and Sourceforge.
+This differs from popularity indexes, such as TIOBE (http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html) and Sourceforge (http://lang-index.sourceforge.net/).
 These show PHP to be more popular than JavaScript, Perl, and Python.

 http://www.indeed.com/jobtrends?q=PHP%2C+JavaScript%2C+Ruby%2C+Perl%2C+Python&l=